mathiasmichaelweiss/MINIMAL-landing-page/README.md

+permalink: /index.html
-this is MINIMAL landing page
+this is MINIMAL landing